 CPAudits, in tandem with Brown & Joseph, also offers an Estimated Audit Resolution Program (EARP).

 “It actually helps insurance carriers gather more premiums that are being left on the table.
 Insureds sometimes do not want to do audits.
 At the end of the policy term, they don’t do an audit or don’t complete an audit and as a result, the insurance policy allows the insurance carrier to estimate their premium, which creates an additional amount of premium to be collected.
 A lot of times, they’ll set that aside because they don’t have the effort to complete collections and that’s where Brown & Joseph comes in,” says Mark Dierking, Premium Audit Manager at CPAudits.

 “The EARP allows the collections side to go after the estimated premiums.
 If the insured wants to comply with an audit at that time, CPAudits is right there to help out.
 That is a benefit in a lot of ways for Brown & Joseph customers in the sense that it provides big savings to them.”

-Letting a collection agency manage debt will allow you to focus on your core business activities, instead of trying to manage debt collection efforts.
+Letting a collection agency manage debt will allow you and your employees to focus on your core business activities, instead of trying to manage debt collection efforts.

 The truth of the matter is that when you are selecting a collection agency, you get what you pay for.
 When an agency offers a low contingency fee, there is a reason.
 Anyone in business knows that there is a cost to doing business.